Inspections and Surveys

 Plain text summary

-In January 2022, two million GP patients were randomly selected across England to take part in a survey assessing their experiences with their GP.
-118 patients from Peninsula Practice completed the survey.
+In January 2023, over 2.5 million GP patients were randomly selected across England to take part in a survey assessing their experiences with their GP.
+126 patients from Peninsula Practice completed the survey.
 In this summary, we highlight some of the results we found important, and offer our thoughts and responses.

 Thank you to everyone who responded to the survey.
 We continuously aim to improve our service: please contact the surgery with any feedback which will be communicated to Sarah Fiddes, our patient liaison lead.